slak44/chrome-new-tab/README.md

 - `js`: all functions are stringified IIFEs, each property is a position
 - `css`: the css from each property will be added to it's respective view
 - `html`: every property targets a view.
 For every view, `htmlToAdd` will be added at the position specified by the `querySelector`.
 There can be multiple `querySelector`s
+- `deleted`: (optional boolean) if true, it signals that this plugin was "deleted" by the user; this element will be *removed before saving* to storage

 #### Setting format:
 ```